 The Aplastic Anemia and Myelodysplasia Association of Canada (AAMAC) is a registered federal charity working to improve the lives and medical treatment of Canadian myelodysplasia, aplastic anemia and paroxysmal nocturnal hemoglobinuria patients.
 We accomplish this by:

-- Helping our members to understand their diagnosis and treatments for the diseases;
+- Helping our members and patients understand their diagnosis and treatments for the diseases;

-- Building a National Support Network to connect members with others;
+- Building a National Support Network to connect members and patients with others;

 - Fostering public awareness of the diseases;

-- Keeping our members up to date on new treatment developments, conferences, etc.;
+- Keeping our members and patients up to date on new treatment developments, conferences, etc.;

 - Building connections with like-minded associations with similar interests;